RakimKai/worknet-api/README.md

 # WorkNet API
 Worknet is a web application which allows users to access a comprehensive database of job listings, seamlessly connect with potential employers and manage their job search journey with ease.
 The app is currently a work in progress as we continue to implement additional functionalities, ranging from image integration to the introduction of entirely new features.
-Stay tuned for exciting updates!"
+Stay tuned for exciting updates!
 ## Features
 - **User Registration**: Users can sign up as job seekers or employers, tailoring their accounts to their specific needs.